Air fresheners: The secret to a better subway?

 And what about those for whom mango serves as a trigger smell, causing all sorts of unpleasant memories of five-too-many daiquiris imbibed on a Mexican vacation to come flooding back?
 One would think that Metro doesn’t want to inconvenience — or even traumatize — commuters with specific artificial scents.

-@MartinDiCaro Gross.
+Gross.
 Another reason not to ride Metro.
 No one wants to arrive somewhere smelling like a Yankee candle, wheezing from scent chemicals.— Carol Blymire (@CarolBlymire) May 11, 2017

 A fresh new scent for a 'national embarrassment'